 For the first time in three years, I felt like I needed something to purify water from streams.
 It must be all the blogposts from weak-stomached Europeans.

-- Cooking vessel kit – Multi-piece cooking kit.
-Comes with scourer, two sporks, and a wooden serving spoon
+- Cooking vessel kit - 2 vessels and a lid.

 - Stove: Generic camping stove which requires propane/butane